george-hawkins/arf-drone/final-assembly.md

 I.e. any flip in the ordering 1, 2, 3 results in the reverse ordering or one of its rotations - the same holds true for flips done on the rotations of 1, 2, 3.

+In short - of the six permutations half correspond to turning CW and half to CCW and switching any two connectors moves you from the CW half to the CCW half or vice-versa.

 #### 2.

 This trick only works due to a neat bit of combinatorics and the fact that we only have three phases and not more.
 The ESC has a clear ordering of phases but we don't care if the phases are rotated by how we connect up the leads, we just care if they're reversed.